frencojobs/derry/README.md

 ## Installation

-Install derry as a global dependency from pub as follows.
+Install derry as a global dependency from [Pub](http://pub.dev) as follows.

 ```bash
 pub global activate derry